K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Look up the service list used in PaaS-TA Portal.<br>
 ![63]

-2. Click a service from service control list to check the authority activation of the service or the service plan.
-Can modify the  Click ①Access combobox to modify the authority activation of the selected service. ② Organization authority can be granted to the selected service or service plan.<br>
+2. Click a service from the service control list to check the authority activation of the service or the service plan.
+Can modify the  Click ①Access Combobox to modify the authority activation of the selected service. ② Organization authority can be granted to the selected service or service plan.<br>
 **When "Acces" is ALL(Activated), Service plan of One or all the organization's service or service plan access should be changed to 'NONE(Deactivated)'.**<br>
 ![64]